-A moderate richness of 19 taxa was found at site 3, two taxa more than the median richness found by previous surveys (Table 2).
-The community was dominated by a typical weedbed fauna including four 'moderately sensitive' taxa (amphipods (very abundant Paracalliope and extremely abundant paraleptamphopids) and abundant Polyplectropus caddis and stick-cased caddis (Triplectides)); and one 'tolerant' taxon (extremely abundant snail (Potamopyrgus)) (Table 3).
+A moderately low richness of 14 taxa was found at site 3, three taxa less than the median richness found by previous surveys (Table 2).
+The community was dominated by a typical weedbed fauna including three 'moderately sensitive' taxa (amphipods (abundant Paracalliope and extremely abundant paraleptamphopids) and free-living caddisfly (Polyplectropus)); and one 'tolerant' taxon (extremely abundant snail (Potamopyrgus)) (Table 3).

-The moderate high proportion of 'tolerant' taxa in the community (68% of richness) was reflected in the MCI score of 72 units which was six units less than the median of previously recorded scores, a statistically insignificant difference (Table 2 and Figure 2), and a score typical of weedy habitats that are in good condition.
+The moderate proportion of 'tolerant' taxa in the community (50% of richness) was reflected in the MCI score of 83 units which was five units higher than the median of previously recorded scores, a statistically insignificant difference (Table 2 and Figure 2), and a score typical of weedy habitats that are in good condition.
 MCI scores have consistently been near to or above the median since 2000, and the current result follows this pattern.
-It is similar to the score recorded in the previous spring survey, but a statistically significant reduction from that recorded in the spring 2013 survey (Figure 2).
-This indicates deterioration from the spring survey, but the SQMCIS score of 4.5 was equal to that recorded previously, and was also typical of weedy habitats, and slightly higher than the long term median for this site due principally to the numerical dominance of two 'moderately sensitive' amphipod taxa.
+The current summer score does not reflect the seasonal pattern that appeared to be emerging over the last five surveys, being slightly higher than that recorded in the previous spring survey (Figure 2).
+The current MCI score indicates improvement from the previous summer survey, although the SQMCIs score of 4.5 was equal to that recorded in the last three surveys, and was also typical of weedy habitats, and slightly higher than the long term median for this site due principally to the numerical dominance of two 'moderately sensitive' amphipod taxa.

-The change in MCI score is likely related to summer flow and habitat conditions, which are generally less favourable to 'sensitive' taxa, due to warmer waters and lower dissolved oxygen concentrations, especially in weedy streams.
-Overall, this indicates that the community was in average condition, and there is no indication that the stormwater discharge from the MASL site had had any impact on this community.
+The lack of change in MCI score does not reflect the reduced flow and poorer habitat conditions typical of a summer survey, as such summer flow conditions are generally less favourable to 'sensitive' taxa, due to warmer waters and lower dissolved oxygen concentrations, especially in weedy streams.
+Overall, this indicates that the community was in relatively good condition, and there is no indication that the stormwater discharge from the MASL site had had any impact on this community.

-Community richness at site 4 (26 taxa) was seven taxa higher than the median richness found by all previous surveys (Table 2, Figure 3), the second highest richness recorded at this site to date, and slightly less than that recorded upstream in the current survey.
+Community richness at site 4 (19 taxa) was equal to the median richness found by all previous surveys (Table 2, Figure 3), and five taxa more than that recorded upstream in the current survey.

-The absence of impacts from the MASL stormwater discharge was also recorded at site 4, with the MCI score (81) being four units higher than the median, reflecting the reduced (when compared with site 3) proportion of 'tolerant' taxa present (50% of richness) in the community.
+The absence of impacts from the MASL stormwater discharge was also recorded at site 4, with the MCI score (85) being seven units higher than the median, and only two units higher than that recorded at site 3 reflecting the similar proportion of 'tolerant' taxa present (47% of richness) in the community.
 The variability in numbers of taxa recorded at sites 3 and 4 in the Mangaone tributary to date is illustrated in Figure 4.

 Macroinvertebrate communities at site 3 (closer to the swampy headwaters and MASL stormwater discharge) have generally contained lower numbers of taxa than the communities at site 4 (see medians and ranges in Table 2), and this result was repeated in the current survey.
 The lower numbers of taxa at site 3 may be explained by the close proximity of this site to the upstream swamp.
 The swampy habitat may not be a significant source of colonisation of stream invertebrates by means of downstream drift.
-In the current survey, community richness at site 3 was two taxa taxon more, and at site 4 five taxa more, than their respective historical median values.
+In the current survey, community richness at site 3 was three taxa less than, but at site 4 equal to, their respective historical median values.

-The site 4 community was dominated by the same taxa as those recorded upstream (Table 3), with the exception of Triplectides mayfly, and the addition of 'moderately sensitive' 'tolerant' water striders (Microvelia).
-There were a small number of significant differences in individual taxon abundances between sites, reflecting only subtle differences in habitat between the sites.
-These changes had little effect on the SQMCIS scores, which differed by only 0.4 unit between sites.
-It is worth noting that the SQMCIS score recorded at site 4 is the highest recorded at this site to date.
+The site 4 community was dominated by the same taxa as those recorded upstream (Table 3), with the addition of 'tolerant' Polypedilum midge larvae.
+There were only two significant differences in individual taxon abundances between sites, reflecting the subtle differences in habitat between the sites.
+These changes had little effect on the SQMCIs scores, which differed by only 0.3 unit between sites.